 If you want to cut your calories and get healthier this December, check out our top tips:

-Watch the extras – It can be easy to overindulge when you’re enjoying a nice meal but two pigs in blankets and one Yorkshire pudding should be adequate.
-Both treats contain a considerable amount of calories so if you’re not careful, you could end up consume hundreds of extra calories is just a few mouthfuls.
+It can be easy to overindulge when you’re enjoying a nice meal but two pigs in blankets and one Yorkshire pudding should be adequate.
+Both treats contain a considerable amount of calories so if you’re not careful, you could end up consuming hundreds of extra calories in just a few mouthfuls.